oils-for-unix/oils/doc/osh-manual.md

     shopt -s all:strict
     shopt -u all:strict

-To use all strict modes in a script that must also run under other shells:
+This line turns all strict modes on, but is portable to other shells:

-    shopt -s all:strict 2>/dev/null || true  # supress errors
+    shopt -s all:strict 2>/dev/null || true  # suppress errors

-**List of strict options**:
+#### List of Options

 `strict-argv`.
 Empty `argv` arrays are disallowed, since there's no practical use for them.

 - For example, the second statement in `x=''; $x` results in a fatal error.

 `strict-array`.
 No implicit conversions between string an array.
-That is, turn this on if you want a "real" array type.
+In other words, turning this on gives you a "real" array type.
 (NOTE: Only partially implemented.)

 `strict-control-flow`. `break` and `continue` outside of a loop are fatal errors.

 `strict-errexit`.
-The `errexit` setting also applies to command subs.
+The `errexit` setting is **inherited** in subshells, AND it can cause fatal errors in the **parent process**.

-- For example, `echo 0; echo $(touch one; false; touch two); echo 3` will print `0` and touch the file `one`.
-The whole script aborts at `false`, including the **parent process**.
+For example, `echo 0; echo $(touch one; false; touch two); echo 3` will print `0` and touch the file `one`.

+1. The command sub aborts at `false`, and
+2. The parent process aborts after the command sub fails.

-- NOTE: This is even stricter than bash 4.4's `inherit_errexit`, which stops at `false` in the command sub, but keeps running the parent process.
+This is even stricter than bash 4.4's `inherit_errexit`, which stops at `false` in the command sub, but keeps running the parent process.

 `strict-word-eval`.
 More word evaluation errors are fatal.
-For example:

 - String slices with negative arguments like `${s: -1}` and `${s: 1 : -1}`
   result in a fatal error.
 (NOTE: In array slices, negative start indices are